lrstanley/nagios-check-ircd/README_TPL.md

   check-ircd [OPTIONS]

 Application Options:
   -H, --host=                 irc server hostname or address -p, --port=                 irc server port (default: 6667) -n, --nick=                 nickname to use (default: nagios-check) -u, --user=                 username (ident) to use (default: nagios)
-      --password=       irc server password if required -4                    connect to the irc server via IPv4 -6                    connect to the irc server via IPv6 -t, --timeout=        time before the connection attempt should be abandoned (default: 30s) -d, --debug           enable debug output
+      --password=             irc server password if required -4                          connect to the irc server via IPv4 -6                          connect to the irc server via IPv6 --require-registration  Consider it successful ONLY if we receive RPL_WELCOME -t, --timeout=              time before the connection attempt should be abandoned (default: 30s) -d, --debug                 enable debug output

 TLS Options:
       --tls.use               enable tls checks
       --tls.check-cert        if TLS certificate should be verified --tls.min-expire=       minimum time allowed before warning of an expiring certificate

 Help Options:
   -h, --help                  Show this help message
 ```

 ## Exampe Nagios Config